-Programming with C# - 2 day course
+Programming with C# 2 day training course from £590.00 plus VAT

 Synopsis